Lyf Hotel room with double bed, sofa

 Features:

-• Variety of rooms on offer, some with stunning water views
+• Variety of rooms, some with water views

-• Level 6 boasts a sundeck with BBQs.
+• Level 6 has a sundeck with BBQs

-• No in-house dining is offered but chargeback service from several local restaurants
+• No in-house dining but chargeback service from several local restaurants

 Tip: This is a pretty busy area, so it can be a little noisy.
 Request a room away from the street if this bothers you or bring earplugs as I do.